 This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 This raspberry overnight oats recipe is easy, creamy, and only takes 5 minutes.
 The raspberries provide a sweet tartness to these creamy oats, while the almond butter adds a rich nutty flavor.
-They’re served cold and work great for a grab-and-go breakfast.
+They’re served cold and work great for a grab-and-go breakfast for busy mornings.

 The recipe calls for mashing the raspberries before mixing them into the oats.
-I have a couple of overnight oat recipes that also call for a similar method, check out my strawberry overnight oats and cherry overnight oats recipes.
-Those recipes along with my mango overnight oats and blueberry cheesecake overnight oats also give you the option to use frozen fruit too.
+I have a couple of overnight oat recipes that also use a similar method for incorporating fruit, check out my strawberry overnight oats and cherry overnight oats recipes.
+Those recipes along with my mango overnight oats and blueberry cheesecake overnight oats also give you the option to use frozen fruit.

 Mashing the fruit into the raspberry oats makes the entire serving taste more like the fruit versus just having random bites of oatmeal and/or fruit.
 Of course, you don’t have to do this.
-If you don’t care, just simply add whichever fruit you prefer and don’t worry about it.
+If you don’t care, just simply add whichever fruit you prefer and don’t worry about it, and enjoy the cold overnight oats the next day.

 Jump to: